Experts recommend foods that contain Probiotics as part of daily nutrition to help support children's natural body defenses during their school years

 "One serving bottle (180ml) of NIDO® Fresh Laban provides 28% of your child's daily recommended intake of calcium, the essential mineral necessary for optimal bone growth, and 36% of his daily recommended intake of Vitamin D, which optimizes the absorption of calcium," says Turk.

 "Always remember," concludes Dr. Kanawati; "a varied and balanced nutrition is essential for your child's healthy growth.
-In the course of his recommended daily three main meals and two snacks, be sure to cover all the food groups - milk and dairy, meats, legumes, fruits, vegetables, and breads and grains.
+In the course of his recommended daily three main meals and two snacks, be sure to cover all the food groups - milk and dairy, meats, legumes, fruits, vegetables, and bread and grains.
 Also be sure to continue the daily support of your child's natural body defenses with Probiotic-containing foods."